The Red Primrose

 “It constitutes a container for an exceptional penis,” he said, placing the tips of his long fingers together.

-“Handmade,” said another.
+“Timeless design,” said another.
 “It’s gorgeous, completely.”

-“The holes are for air,” added Sean.
+“The holes are for air,” explained Sean.

 Charline stared at him as if he had six heads.

-“Would you prefer something in green?”
+“Would you prefer something in green?” he said.

 “I’ll be at the bar.”